 In case you're wondering why the game never saw the light of day, it all seems to come down to publisher interest, with Feral — much like Stunt Car Racer Pro - failing to catch the attention of potential investors who could help keep the company afloat.

-As a result, the co-founders ended up winding down Lost Toys in the beginning of October, with a small team, including Jeremy Longley, continuing to work on a PC port of Battle Engine Aquila — the safest bet to help recoup some of the money that the studio owed to the bank.
+As a result, the co-founders wound down Lost Toys at the beginning of October, with a small team, including Jeremy Longley, continuing to work on a PC port of Battle Engine Aquila — the safest bet to help recoup some of the money the studio owed the bank.

-Looking at the project and caliber of who was involved (Glenn Corpes, for instance, is the often overlooked co-creator of Populous), we would have loved to see this project advance to a later stage, with Mike McCarthy and David Cathro's artwork really shining, especially when it comes to the more medieval setting.
+Looking at the project and caliber of who was involved (Glenn Corpes, for instance, is the often-overlooked co-creator of Populous), we would have loved to see this project advance to a later stage, with Mike McCarthy and David Cathro's artwork really shining.
 What do you think?
 Let us know in the comments!